MH17: One father's testimony marked by despair and a rucksack

 "I dreamt someone handed me a self-help book.
 I opened it and all the pages were blank.
 Was I meant to reinvent myself?
 In another dream, I'm standing next to my broken down car, I'm calling on a disconnected emergency phone.
 Despair."

 Laurens van der Graaff was a teacher in Amsterdam.
-He was going on a dream holiday to Bali with his girlfriend, Karlijn Keijzer.
+He was going on a dream holiday to Bali with Karlijn Keijzer, his girlfriend.

 His father described a young man deeply in love, in the prime of his life - and spoke of the anguish of not knowing who killed his son.